jdp71/titanic/README.md

 * Logistic modeling
 * Model accuracy

-## Summary of Results
+## Model Deployment
 The final cell in the notebook allows the used to input their personal information to see if they would have survived the Titanic voyage.
 The logistical model requires three variables: sex, age, and fare.
+***Sex is 1 for males and 0 for females***
+***Age is your age in years***
+***Fare is in British Pounds at the 1912 currency rate.
+The notebook explains how to make the necessary conversions***

+##Summary of Results
 When I entered my personal data for these three variables, the model predicted that I would have had a 20% chance of survival.